cluo/vigor/README.md

 1. Build src/vigor with gb.
 1. Start nvim and run :UpdateRemotePlugins

-You should now have the GoFmt command.
+You should now have the Fmt command.